ℹ️

 Tour sequence: 9

-Location: Display is at the end of aisle closest to the drums in the window well.
-(The aisle with the hanging pipe banners.)
+Location: Display is at the end of aisle with the hanging pipe banners, across from the drums in the window wells.

 Below are the records relating to the artifacts in this display.
 Tap/click to open the detailed description.
 For some displays we have Recommended particular artifacts.